baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/pagegroup.md

 This attribute can be used to keep Pages together and is particularly valuable if you intend to randomize the presentation of patient images.

+PageGroup numbers do not reflect the sequence in which the Pages are displayed in the quiz.
+If randomization is not turned on, the Pages will appear in the order they were entered in the XML Master Quiz, regardless of their assigned PageGroup number.

 For example, consider the situation where patient randomization is desired, and each patient has 3 Pages (baseline, follow-up1, follow-up2).
 Assigning a common PageGroup number